albert-magarire/CISCO-Networking-Files/README.md

-This Repository contains all the files for the work I did in my CISCO Packet Tracer class
+This Repository contains all the files for the work I did in my CISCO NETWORKING Packet Tracer class